sultania-p/New-York-City-Motor-Vehicles-Collisions-Data-Analytics/README.md

 ## Learning

 This project has a strong emphasis on applied learning.
-I got to analyze restaurants inspections happening in NYC, using information from the NYC Open Data portal to build a data engineering pipeline involving data extraction, data cleansing, transformation, exploratory analysis, data visualization, and data flow orchestration of event data on the cloud.
+I got to analyze the traffic accidents happening in NYC, using information from the NYC Open Data portal to build a data engineering pipeline involving data extraction, data cleansing, transformation, exploratory analysis, data visualization, and data flow orchestration of event data on the cloud.

 ## Data Source